Howell ACL-Friendly Shop Test Device

 International Society for Science in Skiing (ICSS), Voukatti, Finland, 2019;

-... as well as at 2 forthcoming international orthopedic-engineering conferences postponed to 2021 due to the pandemic.
+... as well as at 2 forthcoming international orthopedic-engineering research-conferences postponed to 2022 due to the pandemic.

-The biomechanical engineering behind ACL / MCL-Friendly Howell SkiBindings and the Howell ACL Vector Transposer is simple.
+The biomechanical engineering behind ACL / MCL-Friendly Howell SkiBindings and the Howell ACL Friendly Release Test Device is actually simple.

-During ‘slip-and-catch’ (large abduction-moment) events that are the primary cause of skiing ACL and MCL ruptures — the center of the injury-producing forces enters the ski, laterally, closely-behind the projected-axis of the tibia.
-This point where the center of the slip-and-catch forces enters the ski is not sensed by ordinary 2-mode alpine ski bindings: there’s no possibility of release, irrespectively of the release-settings.
-But this same slip-and-catch abduction-force produces a large abduction-moment centered within the ACL and MCL.
+During ‘Slip-Catch’ (large abduction-moment) events that are the primary cause of skiing ACL and MCL ruptures — the center of the injury-producing forces enters a shaped-ski, laterally, close-behind the projected-axis of the tibia.
+This point where the center of Slip-Catch forces enters the ski is not sensed by ordinary 2-mode alpine ski bindings because there is no lever-arm within an ordinary 2-mode boot-binding system to cause release: there’s no possibility of release, irrespectively of the release-settings.
+But this same centrally-located Slip-Catch abduction-force produces a large abduction-moment centered within the ACL and MCL.

-HOWEVER — A BIG HOWEVER — specially-tuned lateral-heel release that provides ACL and MCL friendly skiing MUST also NOT pre-release.
+HOWEVER — AN IMPORTANT HOWEVER — specially-tuned lateral-heel release that provides ACL and MCL friendly skiing MUST also NOT pre-release.
 Howell SkiBindings uniquely provide key know-how and key intellectual property to block pre-release without high settings in all 3-modes of release (2).
-Anti-pre-release is uniquely and decisively provided through 6-degrees-of-freedom Functional Decoupling between each of the 3-modes of release.
-Other bindings don’t have this because Howell-patents block them unless they pay: there’s a fair cost to reciprocate for the mountain of research that developed Howell SkiBindings, but the other binding companies prefer short-term profits (they refuse our fair offer) over the belief that all skiers deserve healthy and vibrant long-term skiing.
+Anti-pre-release is uniquely and decisively provided through Functional Decoupling of each of the 3-modes of release.
+Each mode of release is a separate system; and each of the 3 modes of release uniquely articulate without being effected by ski-flex.
+Other bindings do not provide these combined features because Howell know-how has refined these features during the course of decades of R&D.

-Mitigation of skiing ACL and/or MCL injury through the use of Howell SkiBindings and/or the optional-use of the Howell ACL Vector Transposer does not imply that all ACL and/or MCL injuries can be prevented.
-Other less-common ACL / MCL injury-mechanisms (BIAD, backward-twisting) are NOT addressed by all Howell SkiBindings models and NOT by the Howell ACL Vector Transposer.
+Mitigation of skiing ACL, MCL and/or meniscus injury through the use of Howell SkiBindings and through the optional-use of the Howell ACL Friendly Release Test Device does not imply that all ACL, MCL or meniscus injuries can be prevented.
+Other, less-common ACL and MCL injury-mechanisms (BIAD, backward-twisting) are NOT addressed by all Howell SkiBindings models and NOT by the Howell ACL Friendly Release Test Device.

 100% stainless steel.
 7.75-pounds.